 \subsubsection{Memory handling}

-As mentioned before, memory is the main concern of the SSE reduction methods which can be addressed based on several aspects.
-Some of them directly engaged in memory and completely separated from the other methods like compressing the state space.
-These kinds of methods are based on following principles: 1- a proper memory management which increases the performance.
+As previously described, memory is the main concern of SSE reduction methods that can be addressed from several aspects.
+Some of them are specifically involved in memory and are contradictory to the other methods like compressing the state space.
+These kinds of methods are based on the following principles: 1- proper memory management to increase performance.
 Memory management is a process of controlling and incorporating programs by using a sufficient methodology to fragment, allocate, monitor, and release memory.
-2- increasing memory capacity which is able to provide more space to store more data.
-It can by expanding external memory.
-Two methods that stand on the above explanation are discussed in the following:
+2- increase memory capacity to provide more space for data storage.
+It can be achieved by expanding the external memory.
+The aforementioned two principles can be achieved through the following:

-\paragraph{Expanding external memory} The idea of using external memory with a proper algorithm, when RAM can not handle all data, might be one of the solutions to overcome SSE problem.
-External memory is able to provide much larger space.
-For the time being, the capacity of magnetic disks increased enormously with almost same cost.
-This fact motivates researchers to use external memory in model checking.
-Due to the fact that external memory cannot be accessed fast like internal memory, providing an efficient external memory algorithm is the main concern in using this method.
+\paragraph{Expanding external memory} The idea of using an external memory with a proper algorithm when the RAM cannot handle all data, might be one of the solutions to overcome SSE problem.
+External memory is able to provide a much larger space.
+Currently, the capacity of magnetic disks is increasing enormously at a relative cost.
+This fact motivates researchers to utilize external memories in model-checking.
+Due to the fact that external memory cannot be accessed rapidly like internal memory, providing an efficient external memory algorithm is the main concern in using this method.
 The algorithm must organize disk access carefully and precisely.
 The efficiency of the algorithm is determined via the amount of I/Os.
-In the other words, between the amount of I/Os and time efficiency has a relation in the sense that the time efficiency will be improved if the I/O actions reduced.
+In other words, between the amount of I/Os and time efficiency, there is a relationship in the sense that the time efficiency will be improved if the I/O actions are reduced.

-S. Edelkamp et al. \cite{lamborn2008layered} proposed layered duplicate detection to improve duplicate elimination in external memory model checking.
-This approach decides which states during searching in the state space should be stored in RAM, and which of them should be stored on disk.
-It turns out that it increases the efficiency of the running time and decrease the amount of disk storage.
+S. Edelkamp \textit{et al.} \cite{lamborn2008layered} proposed layered duplicate detection to improve duplicate elimination in external memory model-checking.
+This approach determines which states, while searching in the state space, should be stored in the RAM, and which of them should be stored on disk.
+As a result, it increases the efficiency of the run time and decreases the amount of disk storage.